-PhD, Concordia U / Montreal feminist (art) internet histories / philosophy of technology / women & electronic music / mobile media / self-imagining / trauma & love
+PhD, Concordia U / Montreal feminist (art) internet histories / philosophy of technology / women & electronic music / mobile media / self-imaging / trauma & love

 April 8th, 2014 § 4 comments